dubrousky/Mathematica-REPL/README.md

 * Unit testing

 ### Disclaimer ###
 The Mathematica and IntellyJ IDEA are the trademarks of their respective owners.
+The pluginsource code is licensed under the GNU GPLv3 licence http://www.gnu.org/licenses/gpl-3.0.en.html except the artwork that will be further replaced.